Jason Protass

 Brown University

-I am developing a book-length project about lay Buddhists in the Northern Song, centered on the excavated woodblock text Quanhuawen, a set of 15 essays for lay practice composed by Changlu Zongze (d.
+A second book project concerns lay Buddhists in the Northern Song.
+This research is centered on the excavated woodblock text Quanhuawen (preface dated 1104), a set of 15 essays for lay practice composed by Chan Master Changlu Zongze (d.
 1106).
 That project emerges from a broader interest in recovering the history of the Yunmen lineage of Chan Buddhism shortly before its sudden decline circa 1130.
-My related work includes publications about geography of demise and the religious topography of Chan lineages and institutions; and manuscripts by Chinese monks in Japanese collections.
-My essays have appeared in journals including Asia Major, Journal of the American Oriental Society, History of Religions (forthcoming), Journal of Chinese Literature and Culture, and Review of Religion and Chinese Society.
+More research about Chan appears in two essays earlier about spatial histories of Chan (2016, 2019); as well as an initial exploration of the Quanhuawen codex (2021).
+Related, I was the co-editor of the special issue “Geospatial Studies of Chinese Religions” of Review of Religion and Chinese Society (2016) focused on GIS-based digital humanities.

 Prof. Jason Protass